Emerald-Knights/IntoTheDeep24-25/README.md

          AutonBase extends EKLinear
          AutonBase is the base of the code for Autonomous mode Has a method for waitForStart and intializes the telemetry and the code is the same as EKLinear

+      9. ### Action
+         Action are the different actions for Autonomous mode by combining different actions like grabbing with the claw and moving it into one